samuelexferri/unibg-gis/README.md

 We create a `product.yaml` file in order to define the product in Open Data Cube.

--   Add product `product.yaml` to datacube
+-   Add product `product.yaml` to datacube:

     ```bash
     datacube product add product.yaml